afarooq07/kickstarter-analysis/README.md

 	- The dataset does not indicate the type of fund raising/marketing strategy employed to draw attention and raise funds.
 For example, donation based or rewards based etc.
 	- There aren't any details regarding initial captial used to setup the fundraiser
 	- There is no information on cities/regions where the fundraiser was hosted, so it is impossible to guage if there is a correlation between geography and outcomes
-	- The spreadsheet does not include economic conditions during the years which could have been a contributing factor in making a compaign successful
+	- The spreadsheet does not include economic conditions during the years which could have been a contributing factor in making a compaign successful.

 - **What are some other possible tables and/or graphs that we could create?**